© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bush Wood moated site and hollow-way is a scheduled monument protected by Historic England under reference 1017608.
 View the official record →

-Bush Wood moated site and hollow-way is a medieval monument located in Hertfordshire, comprising a moated enclosure associated with a sunken trackway.
+Bush Wood moated site and hollow-way is a scheduled ancient monument located in Hertfordshire that comprises the remains of a medieval moated enclosure together with associated earthwork features.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017608.

 Bush Wood moated site and hollow-way is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017608.